WICG/display-locking/explainer-intrinsic-size.md

 Another motivating use-case for `intrinsic-size` is to use it in cases when the layout of a subtree is *not available*.
 The layout can be unavailable in situations such as:
-* The subtree is not yet fully loaded from the network, or rendered into DOM by
+* The subtree is not yet fully loaded from the network, or rendered into DOM
 * a custom element or framework The User Agent has temporarily skipped rendering for the subtree as an optimization